mekaron/articles/client cases/hubs.md

 ### General problems with translation
 This sections gives an overview of problems that arise when working in translation.

+- waterfall
 - technical defects
 - rework on design
+- time to market

+### How are website typically built - and translated

+### What do you run into?

+### how contentful is designed
+This section describes the philosphy of contentful and how this translates to translation (dit hebben we in die presentatie ook een keer gezegd)

+- Philosophy: chunks and blobs => structured blocks of content that fit together;

+Reden:
+- reusability
+- multi-channel
+- ontkoppelen content van design (zeer belangrijk voor vertalen)
+- meer complexiteit in pagina's mogelijk zonder dat je content model complex wordt

+Main problem:
+we denken in termen van "oud" website bouwen, terwijl contentful een andere filosofie heeft.

+Andere tools, maar ook mensen, gaan uit van "oud", waterval, etc, en die twee gedachtengangen botsen.
+Daardoor wordt de filosofie niet helemaal gevolgd en wordt het een troepje.

+### Common setup with Contentful/TMS
+This section explains how translation is usually viewed, as a waterfall project, and the tools are standardly designed to work that way.
+(het is toch eigenlijk niet te geloven van zo'n localize hoe ze dit hebben opgezet he) comment van een toehoorder van de Design Night: "My previous company was one of the CMS providers, and I looked in-depth into the translation feature of competitors.
+And they all are reinforcing the old model.
+Designers & developers create page templates first, then content creators fill the content in CMS and the translators deliver the content to multi-language sites."

+- template a page
+- waterfall approach: translate after everything is done, is reflected in the way the integrations are set up
+- no means to really integrate with core process: you can't easily define what you want to send to the translators
+- because the website is put together from the building blocks with code, and not in contentful, there was no context for the translator what they were doing
+- big amounts of data were sent back and forth, selecting content only after data was transferred

+### Problems when setting up a translation pipeline this way
+This section describes the problems when viewing translation as a waterfall project

+- process becomes complex because of having to account for exceptions that originates in the storage of content
+  - for example: code in markdown, trying to fix it in the TMS, or by the translator => productiviteitsproblemen, toch technische defects, bladiebla

+- rework in design
+- designer and developer needed in operational process
+- technical defects
+- time to market is slow

 ### What is a TMS and why use it